deity-io/falcon-platform-docs/docs/platform/server-v3/event-handlers.md

 ---
 id: event-handlers
-title: Event Handlers in Falcon Server
+title: Event Handlers in DEITY Middleware
 sidebar_label: Event Handlers
 enterprise_only: true
 ---

-Falcon Server uses asynchronous events to notify about internal processes.
-With event handlers you are able to "hook" into particular place in order to modify Falcon Server's behavior or modify particular thing.
+DEITY Middleware uses asynchronous events to notify about internal processes.
+With event handlers you are able to "hook" into particular place in order to modify DEITY Middleware's behavior or modify particular thing.

 You can find available list of events [here](#available-events)

 ## Usage

-In order to handle event fired by Falcon Server you need to use `@eventHandler()` decorator and extend `EventHandlerBase` class which requires you to implement `execute` method.
+In order to handle event fired by DEITY Middleware you need to use `@eventHandler()` decorator and extend `EventHandlerBase` class which requires you to implement `execute` method.
 Then it needs to exported by [Falcon Module](./modules/about).

 The snipped below shows how to do that: